 These guidelines on the setting of remuneration for the CEO and senior executives have been prepared by the board of directors of Veidekke ASA ("Veidekke", the "Company" or, collectively with its subsidiaries, the "Group"), pursuant to section 6-16a of the Public Limited Liability Companies Act and related regulations.
-Where relevant, the guidelines also apply to employee-elected board members.
-The guidelines have been prepared for approval at the Company's general meeting in 2025.
+The guidelines have been prepared for approval by the Company's general meeting in 2021, and shall apply until the Company's general meeting in 2025 unless amended or replaced before that date.